Laird

 of a type described herein.
 In one embodiment of the

-invention, the followers are mechanically associated with the
+invention, the followers are mechanically associated with

-axially fixed follower(s) and while the cam turns under the
+under the axially fixed follower(s) and while the cam turns

-follower(s).
+under the follower(s).

-Alternatively, the cam may be axially fixed and the followers
+Alternatively, the cam may be axially fixed and the

-structural member provides a steerable, anti-friction rolling
+similar structural member provides a steerable,

-action association of the cam followers vis-a-vis the cam.
-The
+anti-friction rolling action association of the cam

-control means provide even minute displacement of the cams
+minute displacement of the cams longitudinally beneath the

 The invention provides an automatically controlled